Core beliefs

 What are core beliefs?

 I use the term ‘core belief’ to refer to a deeply held negative affirmation about ourselves or about reality which effectively blocks our growth or self-realisation.
-Ideas such as “I always get it wrong“, “Nobody cares about me“, “It’s not safe to be myself“, or “My needs are not so important as others’” not only inhibit us from fully being and expressing our true selves, they are resistant to most therapeutic processes because they are held right at the core of our personality, indeed often unconsciously.
+Ideas such as “I always get it wrong“, “Nobody cares about me“, “It’s not safe to be myself“, or “My needs are not so important as others’” not only inhibit us from fully being and expressing our true selves, they are resistant to most therapeutic processes because they are held right at the core of our personality, and often unconsciously.
 They become central to our way of being in the world and actually help to create the reality we experience.

 (1) INADEQUACY: “I’m not good enough” / “I’m not attractive/ worthy / lovable / deserving / etc”